 But it’s not easy.
 Most of us grew up with the idea that three meals per day was normal and healthy.
 Remember your grandmother told you that ‘Breakfast is the most important meal of the day!”
 Well Grandma was trying her best but maybe she was wrong.

-All those calories, carbs and sugars are simply spiking your insulin levels and making weight loss much more difficult.
+All those calories, carbs, and sugars are simply spiking your insulin levels and making weight loss much more difficult.
 Eliminating breakfast, it turns out, could be a critical key to weight loss.

 So if you’re reading this article, you are probably looking for ways to make the intermittent fasting journey a bit more reasonable.
 And, as luck would have it, there are many others who have been looking for the same thing and developing ways to enjoy the benefits of intermittent fasting while avoiding or lessening the challenges.

-Which brings us to the concept of the FASTING MIMICKING DIET.
-This is a low-calorie, low-protein, low-carbohydrate, high-fat, diet plan that tricks your body into thinking it is fasting so that it may enter a cellular protection and regeneration mode while still receiving all of the essential nutrients that it needs to thrive.
+Fasting mimicking diet is a low-calorie, low-protein, low-carbohydrate, high-fat, diet plan that tricks your body into thinking it is fasting so that it may enter a cellular protection and regeneration mode while still receiving all of the essential nutrients that it needs to thrive.

 Like any trending diet concept, there are several companies who have created an industry around guiding you though the journey.
 And they all want to charge you big dollars and lock you into extensive meal plans.
 But you don’t need to spend hundreds of dollars to begin your own Fasting Mimicking Diet.

 Your Fasting Mimicking Diet should last 5 days.
-And it should consist of the following;
+And it should consist of the following:

 - Low carbohydrates